vbrozik/cp-sh-tools/README.md

 del_unused_gen.sh
 ```

-Creates directories `del_list-000000` and possibly following numbers.
-Directories are containing UUIDs of unused objects, sorted into files by object type. `list.json` contains all the unused objects with details.
+Creates numbered directories `del_list-nnnnnn`.
+Directories contain UUIDs of unused objects, sorted into files by object type. `list.json` contains all the unused objects with details.
+By default new directory is created for every 500 objects.

 ```sh
 del_unused_del.sh del_list-000000